The pattern for women’s sports leggings YOGA

-- The pattern for women’s sports leggings is constructed in a professional program for clothing pattern development and it is available in sizes 80 – 164 (find size chart below).
+- The pattern for women’s sports leggings YOGA is constructed in a professional program for clothing pattern development and it is available in sizes 32–60 (find size charts below).

 - Women's leggings YOGA are very comfortable and great for exercise.
 The leggings are close-fitting and have a high waist, which is made up of a wide waistband/yoke.

 - Every pattern has multiple PDF files (A4 all sizes, A4 individual sizes, A1/A0, sewing guide, etc.) so the files are delivered as a single ZIP archive.
 You can unzip the archive online or download special software to unzip the files (such as WinRAR for Windows or The Unarchiver for Mac).
 Please use a computer to unzip and print the pattern, there might be issues with printing on mobiles or tablets.

 - When printing, be sure to select "Poster" and size "100%" to print the pattern correctly.

 I have expanded the range of available sizes (to 15) and you can choose “all sizes view” (without seam allowances) or “individual sizes view” (with seam allowances) to sew your leggings.
 Both views are available in A4 and A0 formats.
 Which type of pattern you decide to use for your project entirely up to you.

 I recommend sewing sports leggings on an overlock machine.
 If you do not have a serger, you can use your regular sewing machine, but sports leggings sewn on a regular sewing machine probably won't last that long.

 Use elastic stitches when sewing with a regular sewing machine (narrow zig-zag stitch, three-step straight stitch, etc.) so that the seams don’t tear.
 I also recommend lowering the foot pressure and reducing bobbin thread tension slightly if your sewing machine allows it.

 Before you start sewing, I recommend reading this article: